Murphydbuffalo/algorithms/sorting/README.md

 # Sorting Algorithms, yo!
-`npm install` and run `node_modules/babel/bin/babel-node benchmark.js <algorithm_name> <array_size>` (you can just use `babel-node` if you have the `babel` module installed globally) to see the performance of a given sorting algorithm for various types of arrays.
+Running `benchmark.js` will let you see the performance characteristics of different sorting algorithms for partially sorted, unsorted and reverse sorted arrays of integers.

-`<algorithm_name>` should be either 'selection', 'insertion', or 'shell', for the types of sorting algorithms discussed below. `<array_size` should be the integer size of the arrays that the algorithm you've chosen will need to sort.
+`npm install` and run `node_modules/babel/bin/babel-node benchmark.js` (you can just use `babel-node` if you have the `babel` module installed globally).
+By default this will use the selection sort algorithm (discussed below) on 10 integer long arrays.

-Running `benchmark.js` has your chosen algorithm process unsorted, reverse sorted (highest values first), and partially sorted (mostly in order, with some out of order values) array to show how the algorithm's performance characterstics differ with different levels of pre-sorting.
+You can pass the name of the algorithm you want to use with the `--algorithm` or `-a` flags.
+Accepted algorithm names are: 'selection', 'insertion', 'shell', 'merge' and 'quick'.
+You can pass the desired size of the arrays with the `--number-elements` or `-n` flags.
+For example `babel-node benchmark.js -a insertion -n 1000` would run insertion sort on 1000 element arrays (partially sorted, unsorted and reverse sorted).

 ## Selection Sort